GTheron/RestBundle/README.md

 # GTheronRestBundle

 This bundle depends on [FOSRestBundle](https://github.com/FriendsOfSymfony/FOSRestBundle).
-In a word, it aims at providing a base for REST resource definition.
+In a word, it aims at providing a base for REST resource definition and CRUD manipulation.

 ## What is this bundle?